-- a) Planning Committee consisting of 15 Councillors; - b) Licensing Committee consisting of 15 Councillors; - c) Standards Committee consisting of 7 Councillors; - d) Appeals Committee consisting of 7 Councillors; - e) Audit and Governance Committee consisting of 9 Councillors; and - f) Investigation and Disciplinary Committee consisting of 7 Ceouncillors (including the Leader of the Council and another member of the Cabinet). - 8.1.2.
-The Council may appoint other Committees, Sub-Committees and Special Committees with delegated powers to act under specific terms of reference which must be set out in the minutes of the meetings.- - 8.1.3.
+- 8.1.1.
+The Council will appoint the following other Committees to take such decisions which are not reserved to Full Council; the responsibility of the Leader / Cabinet or within the remit of Overview and Scrutiny: - a) Planning Committee consisting of 15 Councillors; - b) Licensing Committee consisting of 15 Councillors; - c) Standards Committee consisting of 7 Councillors; - d) Appeals Committee consisting of 7 Councillors; - e) Audit and Governance Committee consisting of 9 Councillors; and - f) Investigation and Disciplinary Committee consisting of 7 Councillors (including the Leader of the Council and another member of the Cabinet). - 8.1.2.
+The Council may appoint other Committees, Sub-Committees and Special Committees with delegated powers to act under specific terms of reference which must be set out in the minutes of the meetings. - 8.1.3.
 The Council will establish a Health and Wellbeing Board in accordance with the legislative requirements and statutory guidance, and the terms of reference for this Board are published on the website.